Talon876/RSIRCBot/README.md

 Old School RuneScape IRC Bot
 ============================

+This IRC bot is dedicated to only the Old School version of RuneScape.
+This means all hiscores, prices, xp, etc. will all be for Old School.
+In addition to RuneScape related commands, there are some commands which are useful for managing IRC.

-This is a bot I made for use on the SwiftIRC network, but can be used to join any irc network.
+I made this bot to run on the SwiftIRC network, but it can be used to join any IRC network.
 It's still in its early stages so there are bound to be bugs and frequent changes.

 Main Features
 --------